mrigankdoshy/monte-carlo-simulation-pi/README.md

   2. A Multithreaded estimation of Pi based on the Monte Carlo Method (C++)
   3. Using matplotlib, plots the estimated value of Pi using Monte Carlo Method (Python)
   4. A parallel computing version that estimates Pi using the Monte Carlo Method in OpenMP (C)
-  5. A parallel computing version that estimates Pi using the Monte Carlo Method in MPI (C)
+  5. A parallel computing version that estimates Pi using the Monte Carlo Method in MPI: Reduction & Send/Receive (C)

 ### To use OpenMP